vidushiTPG/test-automation/REQUIREMENT.md

 - [x] Docker-ready for test execution Not yet started
 - [x] Headless browser testing - Done
 - [x] Retry + artifact upload on failure - Not yet started
+- [x] Supports Execution in Remote Machine like selenoid

 ---